What is Hyperledger Besu?

 The Hyperledger Foundation is an open source community focused on developing a suite of stable frameworks, tools and libraries for enterprise-grade blockchain deployments.
 It is a global collaboration, hosted by The Linux Foundation, and includes leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.

 Private blockchain networks with Hyperledger Besu

-But what’s the point of them anyway?
+But what’s the point of private blockchain networks?

 - It’s battle tested and well supported, as it’s used on the public Ethereum mainnet

 - It’s beneficially licensed as open source software under the Apache 2.0 terms

 - It can be extended with plugins to add custom network functionality